-Getting a joint bank account is a common financial planning among us.
+Getting a joint bank account is common financial planning among us.

 In this type of bank account, the account holders are named as: